CURRENT EXHIBITIONS

 October 11, 2025

-Curatorial project Off Hours (Katherine Jemima Hamilton, Shaelyn Hanes, and Ebti) collaborated for the second year with the Henderson family to host Dive Barn 2, a single day arts and music festival activating a small hundred and fifty year old sheep farm.
+Curatorial project Off Hours (Katherine Jemima Hamilton, Shaelyn Hanes, and Ebti) collaborated for a second year with the Henderson family to host Dive Barn 2, a single day arts and music festival activating a small hundred and fifty year old sheep farm.
 I delivered two performances, the first being Informational Walk, and the second being Serenade.
 The artist cohort included Manuel Calderón, Reniel R. Del Rosario, Hudson Hatfield, Helia Pouyanfar, Kelley O’Leary, Kevin Lopez, Dana Morrison, Selby Sohn, Sylvia Hughes-Gonzales, Kiran Sahgal, Joel Lithgow, and Ingrid Henderson.
 Food and beverages were provided by the Henderson family, and the graphic design and merchandise were designed by Quality Time.

 For more information, visit Dive Barn’s Website.